What is a passkey and how does it work?

 Product Strategy Manager

-Essentially, passkeys are a new, more secure and convenient way to sign up for and access apps and websites.
-Cybersecurity experts tout passkeys as an authentication technology set to replace passwords.
+Essentially, passkeys are a new, phishing-resistant, and convenient way to sign up for and access apps and websites.
+At its core, a passkey is a digital login credential that uses your device—be it a phone, laptop, tablet, or desktop—to authenticate you instead of a traditional username and password combination.
+Cybersecurity experts tout passkeys as the authentication technology set to replace passwords.

 Tech giants such as Apple, Microsoft, and Google are working on passkeys and aiming to make their platforms and accounts password-free.
 The decision is also expected to be taken up by other members of the FIDO Alliance, which is the driver behind passkey technology, and other companies around the globe.